 Gaga killed “Bad Romance”; it was the highlight of the concert for me.
 Everyone was panting by the end of the song because we’d all danced and sang the song as if we were part of the show.
 My friends were in such elaborate costumes, that they very well could have been on stage.
 Theresa wore a short pink wig to cover her long blonde locks, a neon yellow top, and had fixed her make-up to give her porcelain doll eyes.
 Jasmine had made cigarette sunglasses, a la the Telephone music video, and wore a hardcore jacket.
 Piro had recently dyed his jet black hair grey and wore blue sunglasses and a cartoonish long sleeved shirt.
 I, on the other hand, had started with elaborate plans and decided I just wanted to go casual.
 So I put on a sequined tank top, jean shorts, and black sunglasses and called myself “Lady Gaga at a baseball game.”
 In reality, Gaga had worn a studded bra and panties plus a bandana on her short platimun hair at the game where she had notoriously flipped off the papparazzi.
 But hey, I was born this way.

 Gaga worried not only the religious, but those in the government who gave her show the 18 and up stamp.
 As she watched across the stage, blonde ponytail swinging, she said wickedly, “Well, I’ll MAKE my show 18 and up.”
 The only thing that seemed very debacherous was her over-use of the word “fuck” though.
 A comical moment was when she asked the crowd, “Do you give a fuck?” and after screaming so many yes’s the crowd’s reply was a mix of confused yes and no’s.
-The show ran about two hours and by the end of it my voice was hoarse and my temper short with the guy in front of me who kept singing “oh canada” as he took sips out of his flask.
-His girlfriend chugged her beer in an effort (I believe) to handle him.
-We stayed for awhile after the end of the show, striking poses, and smiling with the hordes of Korean girls who wanted to take photos with us (okay with Theresa).
+The show ran about two hours and by the end of it my voice was hoarse.
+We stayed for a while after the end of the show, striking poses, and smiling with the hordes of Korean girls who wanted to take photos with us (okay, with Theresa).
 The subway station was full of people leaving the concert and all around were girls and boys in wigs, dangerously high heels, skimpy outfits, face paint, studs, and sunglasses.
 Lady Gaga would have been proud.
 We really are her little monsters.